The Clear Edge

 Written by Nour Boustani for $50K–$80K/month founders who want to consistently identify the next $15K–$30K revenue channel without waiting for plateaus or algorithm shocks to force a reactive scramble.

-No monthly opportunity mapping.
-Just working.
-Revenue stuck.
-Same client source for 18 months (inbound website traffic converting at 3.2%).
+James, service business owner, is running at $56K/month with no monthly opportunity mapping—just working, revenue stuck, and the same client source for 18 months (inbound website traffic converting at 3.2%).

 But opportunities existed: